kewlfft/opennic/README.md

 ### Archlinux

-Grab the PKGBUILD from the AUR here [1]
+Grab the PKGBUILD from the AUR[1].

 ### systemd